The power of Visualization used in my current project

 Phases for cross cutting concerns conversions

-• remove all the Visual Basic 6 references that still is left in the converted code.
+• Remove all the Visual Basic 6 references that still are left in the converted code.

 The complete backlog is just a couple of items.
-But they have to be done through a complete system.
+But they have to be done through the entire system.
 Here is the backlog (as it looks now):

 dev team backlog